Customize and manage the test experience

 Mapping file for failure types

-The following XML syntax lists the default failure types defined for a team project.
+The following XML syntax lists the default failure types defined for a project.

 <?xml version="1.0" encoding="utf-16"?> <TestFailureTypes> <TestFailureType name="Regression" /> <TestFailureType name="New Issue" /> <TestFailureType name="Known Issue" /> <TestFailureType name="Unknown" /> </TestFailureTypes>